AstraZeneca/runnable/docs/example/steps.md

-Magnus provides a very rich definition of of step types.
+Magnus provides a rich definition of of step types.

 <div class="annotate" markdown>

-- [stub](#stub): A mock step which is handy during designing and debugging pipelines.
+- [stub](../../concepts/stub): A mock step which is handy during designing and debugging pipelines.
-- [task](#task): To execute python functions, jupyter notebooks, shell scripts.
+- [task](../../concepts/task): To execute python functions, jupyter notebooks, shell scripts.
-- parallel: To execute many tasks in parallel.
+- [parallel](../../concepts/parallel): To execute many tasks in parallel.
-- map: To execute the same task over a list of parameters.
+- [map](../../concepts/map): To execute the same task over a list of parameters.
 (1)
-- dag: To embed a pipeline defined in other modules.
+- [dag](../../concepts/dag): To embed a pipeline defined in other modules.

 </div>

 1. Similar to ```map``` state in AWS step functions or ```loops``` in Argo workflows.

-Please refer to examples for more examples of all the steps.

 ## stub